pimcore/customer-data-framework/doc/06_CustomerSaveManager.md

     // Disable all hooks but enable Pimcore versioning.
     $customer->saveDirty(true);

-    // globally disable on save segment building and also the segment builder queue
+    // Globally disable on save segment building and also the segment builder queue
     $customer->getSaveManager()->getSaveOptions()
         ->disableOnSaveSegmentBuilders()
         ->disableSegmentBuilderQueue();

-    // save customer with disabled object naming scheme but let the global state untouched
+    // Save customer with disabled object naming scheme but let the global state untouched
-    // (getSaveOptions(true) will deliver a cloned instance of the save options)
+    // (`getSaveOptions(true)` will deliver a cloned instance of the save options)
     $saveOptions = $customer->getSaveManager()->getSaveOptions(true)
                         ->disableObjectNamingScheme();
     $customer->saveWithOptions($saveOptions);

-    // save customer with enabled object naming scheme even if it is disabled by default in the config
+    // Save customer with enabled object naming scheme even if it is disabled by default in the config
     $saveOptions = $customer->getSaveManager()->getSaveOptions(true)
                         ->enableObjectNamingScheme();
     $customer->saveWithOptions($saveOptions);